populationgenomics/talos/README.md

 > **NEW SINCE 10.0.0**
 > Inputs for the Talos workflow are now provided in a single file, `--input_tsv`, instead of using several separate parameters.

+> **NEW SINCE 12.0.0**
+> The README clarifies optional vs. mandatory columns.
+Input TSV parsing has been improved, so now columns can be completely omitted if not in use; the need for real `assets/NO_FILE` sentinels is removed - empty columns are parsed as no-input.

 The inputs for the Talos workflow are:

+#### Mandatory
 - **cohort**: a collective name to identify the input/results, used in output directory and file naming
 - **path**: path to the Cohort's input data (VCF)
 - **type**: type of the input data, see below
 - **pedigree**: path to a Pedigree for the cohort, See details [here](docs/Pedigree.md)
 - **config**: default available, path to the Talos config - see [example_config.toml](src/talos/example_config.toml) for an example, and the [Configuration README](docs/Configuration.md) for a full breakdown of all config parameters

+#### Optional
-- **history**: optional, path to previous results
+- **history**: path to a previous results JSON file, used to maintain first-seen dates
-- **ext_ids**: optional, path to ID mapping to present alternate IDs in the HTML report
+- **ext_ids**: path to ID mapping to present alternate IDs in the HTML report
-- **seqr_map**: optional, path to ID mapping to generate hyperlinks to Seqr in the HTML report
+- **seqr_map**: path to ID mapping to generate hyperlinks to Seqr in the HTML report
-- **mito**: optional, path to mitochondrial variants joint-called VCF
+- **mito**: path to mitochondrial variants joint-called VCF
+- **sv**: path to a single SV VCF, overlapping with the small-variant data

+---

 The TSV file can contain any number of rows, each representing a distinct Cohort.
 A parallel Annotation & Talos run will be triggered for each input row, writing to a distinct output folder.
 An example TSV file has been provided to demonstrate.

+The optional columns can be completely omitted if the corresponding input file isn't being provided, absence of a value is parsed as no-input.
+This is a deviation from previous versions where a check was made against a specific 0-Byte asset file.

 The [annotation workflow](nextflow/annotation.nf) pre-processes and annotates variants.
 This workflow only needs to be run once per dataset, with the resulting MatrixTable(s) re-used with each iterative analysis.